-Deep ruby color; cherry, dark fruits on the nose; blackberry, blackcurrant, cherry, plum, spice, mint hint on the palate.
+Deep ruby color; cherry, plum, rosemary, flowers on the nose; plum, cherry, redcurrant, pepper, spice on the palate.

 Today, most Super Tuscans use the legal appellation of IGT (Indicazione Geografica Tipica), a designation between DOCG and vino da tavola.
 Interestingly, some Super Tuscans are 100% sangiovese but choose the Super Tuscan name because of where the wine is made and to avoid adhering to the rules governing Chianti.
 Super Tuscans typically are made in a big, rich style.
 They often cost more than $100.
 Ornellaia’s Le Volte is a classic Super Tuscan blend; in order to achieve the lower price, it is made in part with grapes that don’t qualify for their higher end wines.

 Ornellaia has a fascinating history in the story of major players in modern wine.
 Flying winemaker Michel Rolland joined the winery as a consulting oenologist in 1991.
 They introduced Ornellaia Le Volte dell’Ornellaia two years later.
 In 1999, Robert Mondavi gained a minority share in Ornellaia, then gained full control in 2002, then transferred half of his interest to Marchesi de’ Frescobaldi.
 When Constellation Brands acquired Robert Mondavi in 2005, Marchesi de’ Frescobaldi gained full control of the winery.

 The Frescobaldi family have been important players in Florence and Tuscany for more than 700 years.
 They began producing wine in Tuscany in 1308; some of their customers included Michelangelo and Henry VIII.
 In a foreshadowing of the Super Tuscan revolution, they began planting chardonnay, cabernet sauvignon, and merlot vines in the region in 1855.
 They control Ornellaia today.